someengineering/resoto.com/docs/concepts/cloud-data-sync/index.md

 ## Collect

 Resoto's pluggable architecture allows data collection from multiple [cloud providers](https://github.com/someengineering/resoto/tree/main/plugins).
-It will instruct each collector plugin to scrape the cloud infrastructure in the collect phase.
+It will instruct each collector plugin to extract the cloud infrastructure in the collect phase.

 ![Collect](./img/collect.png)

-Each collector plugin encodes the logic to scrape the cloud provider's API and transform the data into a [common data model](../../reference/data-models/index.md).
+Each collector plugin encodes the logic to extract the cloud provider's API and transform the data into a [common data model](../../reference/data-models/index.md).
 This is important since it allows you to query any resource based on well-known properties, regardless of the cloud provider.
 Every resource will have an `id`, `name`, `kind`, `tags`, `created_at` and `updated_at` property as well as the information about `cloud`, `account` and `region` it belongs to.
 Detailed information about every resource of a specific kind is available as well.

 The collectors not only collect the latest state of things of the infrastructure - it also knows how resources are related to each other.
 This information is used to connect the resources collected and build an [asset inventory graph](../asset-inventory-graph/index.md).
 The graph as an underlying data source allows for insights from the data of a single resource and the relationships between resources.